minh-swinburne/rikkei-internal-invoiciliator/DISTRIBUTION_GUIDE.md

-# Invoice Reconciliation Tool - Executable Distribution Guide
+# Invoice Reconciliator - Executable Distribution Guide

 ## 🎉 Build Successful!

-Your Invoice Reconciliation Tool has been successfully compiled into a standalone executable!
+Your Invoice Reconciliator has been successfully compiled into a standalone executable!

 ## 📦 What Was Created